Frequently Asked Questions

 Do I need to pay conference registration fees or attend SemEval for my paper to be published?

 No. Publication does not require attendance.
 If you do not attend the workshop, you do not need to pay any fees.
-If you do wish to attend, standard registration fees apply.
+If you wish to attend, standard registration fees apply.

 © 2026 POLAR Shared Task.
 All rights reserved.
 Adapted from Editorial Template by HTML5 UP